daisygao/OnlineJudge/leetcode/README.md

 Populating Next Right Pointers in Each Node: easy

-Populating Next Right Pointers in Each Node II: medium
+Populating Next Right Pointers in Each Node II: easy from right to left

 Pow(x, n): tricky Integer boundary